-The country's service output rose 2.2 percent on-year in the January-March period, according to the data compiled by Statistics Korea.
+Seoul, three other cities and four provinces posted an on-year increase in service output in the January-March period, according to the data from Statistics Korea.

-Service output in Seoul -- home to about one-fifth of the country's 52 million population -- rose 6.3 percent in the first quarter on the back of robust gains in the financial sector amid rising housing prices and the bull run on the local stock market.
+Among them, service output in Seoul -- home to about one-fifth of the country's 52 million population -- rose at the fastest rate of 6.3 percent on-year in the first quarter, backed by robust gains in the financial, telecommunication and wholesale sectors.

 Six provinces and cities saw service output decline, while service production in two regions remained unchanged.

 The service sector was hit hard by the COVID-19 pandemic, but deep slumps in the in-person service segments, including accommodations and retailers, eased as people's activities increased amid warmer weather.